TempestNetworks/zephyr-rp-docs/pages/gangs/escalation-rules.md

 * Your turf

-* Your vendor

-* A market you control
+  * A market you control (E.G Benchs or drugs you are trying to hold)

 BUT standing your ground does not mean acting childish, refusing RP, or just saying “nah not happening.”
 You must still roleplay correctly and keep the scene going.
 Standing your ground can still lead to injuries, members being killed, or your group taking heavy losses — and you are expected to RP all of that properly.